 - *See post above for make ahead directions.

 - In a medium bowl, combine brown sugar, granulated sugar and cinnamon.
-Roll dough into 1" balls and dip in cinnamon sugar mixture and place in the pie plate.
+Roll dough into 1" balls, coat in the melted butter, dip in cinnamon sugar mixture and place in the pie plate.

-- Drizzle melted butter over the dough balls in the pan.
+- Drizzle any remaining melted butter over the dough balls in the pan.
 Bake for 23-26 minutes until biscuits are cooked and butter/sugar mixture is bubbling in the bottom of the pan.

 - *If you're using a pie plate smaller than 10", it's a good idea to place a piece of tin foil in the oven under the plate to catch any possible drips.